Dang-The-Vuong/CS-Project-Keylogger/README.md

        - To run the program, enter the command "python3 main.py"

 ## Output
-  The program should print out the log keys and also sent a text file of the log key to an attacker.
+       - The program should print out the log keys and also sent a text file of the log key to an attacker.

+## Note
+       - The progam demo was initually design to work with ProtonMail but it require dependencies like the ProtonMail Bridge application which is not convenient and not realistic.